-In this course students will examine the way visual language can be used to convey ideas, information and messages in the fields of communication, environmental and industrial design.
-Students will employ a design process to generate and develop visual communications.
+In this course, students will employ a design process to generate and develop visual communications.
+Students will examine the way visual language can be used to convey ideas, information and messages in the fields of communication, environmental and industrial design.
 They will develop the skills to manipulate and organise design elements, design principles, selected media, materials and production methods when creating visual communications.
-Throughout the semester, students will also explore a range of manual and digital methods to develop and refine presentations.
+Throughout the semester, students will also explore a range of manual and digital methods to develop and refine design presentations.
 They will also identify and evaluate the effectiveness of strategies used by designers to appeal clearly to a specific target audience.